 You will find many ATM’s around the cities in China.
 They dispense anywhere up to 20000 yuan at a time sometimes higher in the tourist areas.

 They are normally very secure with your own little booth to withdraw money from but you must take all of the usual precautions when you are carrying money.
 We found the ICBC bank in China to be the best as it had an English menu that was easy to use.
+Knowing how you are going to pay for things when you are planning your trip to China is a necessity and having a backup just in case is a priority as well.

 *We used our Australian ANZ debit card to withdraw money at ATM’s.
 We found it was accepted at most ATM’s in China.